 Why You Should Reject A Counter Job Offer

-You need to move on to ensure career and personal growth, changing companies is short term pain but long term gain and better for experience development.
+You need to move on to ensure career and personal growth.
+Changing companies is short-term pain but long-term gain.
 It can also help give you more variety when it comes to projects; after all, no one wants an IT professional who only knows how to do one thing well!
-As we’ve mentioned before, staying in a stagnant environment will just bring back old problems rather than solve them – or create worse ones as a result of boredom caused by either doing the same thing, or being in the same wider business that doesn’t align with your ambitions.
+As we’ve mentioned before, staying in a stagnant environment will just bring back old problems rather than solve them.
+Furthermore, create worse ones as a result of boredom caused by either doing the same thing, or being in the same wider business that doesn’t align with your ambitions.

 When IT professionals move from one company to another, they have the opportunity to learn new things and meet different people.
 This will help you grow in your career by broadening your skillset or even learning how a colleague does their job differently.
 You’ll also get more responsibility at once, as with each role comes various opportunities you might not ever find if there was no change, whether that’s managing an IT project for the first time or taking on additional responsibilities just because the team is smaller than before.